tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 slug: tolgee-with-nextjs-app-router
 title: 'Tolgee with Next.js app router'
 authors: [sgranat]
-description: 'Setting up Tolgee with Next.js new app router and server components.'
+description: 'Unlocking in-context localization on the server: A Guide to Integrate Tolgee with Next.js' New App Router and Server Components'
 tags: [next.js, server components, react]
 ---

 With the introduction of Next.js 13 and the app router featuring React server components, there has been a strong push to enable Tolgee to work within this new paradigm.

-Until now, Tolgee was designed to function with regular React components.
-However, we now face the challenge of making in-context translation work with server components.
-Let's delve into the details.
+Server components are a stripped-down version of regular components without React hooks but with async capabilities.
+Let's see, how we can set them up with Tolgee.

+Considering the app router is still in beta and Next.js API adjustments might occur, I opted for this article (instead of creating a package) to explain how Tolgee can work with the server.

 <!--truncate-->

 > #### How Tolgee In-Context Works
 >
-> Tolgee's unique method of enabling users to directly edit translations within the app is based on inserting invisible characters next to the actual translations.
+> Tolgee's unique method of enabling users to directly edit translations within the app is based on inserting [invisible characters](https://tolgee.io/js-sdk/wrapping) next to the actual translations.
 This creates a kind of `watermark` for each translation, making it detectable in the DOM and allowing precise localization.
 > This approach offers a non-intrusive way to empower users to translate in the context of their app.

 ### The General Plan